wyattscarpenter/misc/readme.md

 A similar situation applies to, like, tracking down every version of a book or song & learning the differences between versions.

 If keeping a "misc" around as a comprehensive account of something interesting takes off as concept (and realistically I can't be the guy in charge of approving pull requests about the entirety of human information), I'm going to need a better name for it.
 Or is it better just called a "wiki"?
 Does it become a wiki in the limit?
-Is it just a specific style of wiki (single-page (mostly) and comprehensive)?
+Is it just a specific style of wiki (single-page (mostly (there can be annexes for various things) and comprehensive)?
+Not an encyclopedia but a directory (in the classic sense)...

 ## misc notes on Misc